anoopkini/anoopkini.github.io/_posts/2024-06-25-Looking-back.md

 ## Looking foward

-Nathan doesn't I exist, but his journey resonates with me.
+Nathan doesn't know I exist, but his journey resonates with me.
 I am so delighted to see his growth and evolution over the years, as it inspires me to strive for my own personal and professional growth.

 Twelve years from now, I am determined to be in a different place—a happy place where I feel like I am in control of my career and where everyday work brings me joy.
 This commitment to my personal and professional growth is what drives me forward.